DavidSM64/DKR-Decompressor/README.md

 In DKR, a compressed block has a 5 byte header.
 The first 4 bytes is the uncompressed size in little-endian and the fifth byte is `0x09`, which I think is the gzip compression level.

+Here are the ROM offsets for the compressed data in US version 1.0

 | Files | Look-up table | Start offset | End offset |
 | ------------- | ------------- | ------------ | ---------- |
 | Textures | 0x296CA0 | 0x0ECD50 | 0x296CA0 |